DRTorresRuiz/E2E-encryption/README.md

 - [ ] **KMS**:
   - [x] *Register a device into KMS*.
   - [ ] *Key Rotation*.
 Send keys to device according to the specified symmetric algorithm:
-    - [ ] Simple key algorithms
+    - [ ] Simple key algorithms:
+      - [x] Fernet Simple Keys
+      - [ ] Chacha20 with Poly1305 authenticator
-  - [ ] Provide the current key for a device.
+  - [x] Provide the current key for a device.
-  - [ ] Provide the current key for all devices.
+  - [x] Provide the current key for all devices.
 - [ ] **Platform**:
   - [ ] *CLI*:
     - [x] Register new device: